lammps/lammps/doc/src/fix_rigid.rst

 assigned velocities may be partially canceled when constraints are first enforced, leading to a different temperature than desired.
-A workaround for this is to perform a :doc:`run 0 <run>` command, which insures all DOFs are accounted for properly, and then rescale the temperature to the desired value before performing a simulation.
+A workaround for this is to perform a :doc:`run 0 <run>` command, which ensures all DOFs are accounted for properly, and then rescale the temperature to the desired value before performing a simulation.
 For
 example: